thindil/nimalyzer/doc/configuration.rst

     check forStatements empty
     explanation Empty statements are just a dead code which made the code harder to read.

+    check comments legal
+    explanation Each source code file should have the legal information, required by BSD-3 license.

 Search rules
 ------------